Schools of Choice

 Who provides transportation?

-Transportation to and from our district will be the responsibility of the parent.
-Children must arrive in time to begin instructional activities at the start of the school day and must be picked up or have arranged childcare once the school day has ended.
+Transportation to and from our district will be the responsibility of the family.
+Students must arrive in time to begin instructional activities at the start of the school day and must be picked up or have other arrangements once the school day has ended.
+It is also the responsibility of the family to ensure the student maintains good-standing attendance.

 How do I know if I live within the Schools of Choice boundaries?